On June 17th, 2009, on a Wednesday, at 23.32, I published my first official article on this blog. Tomorrow, there are 12 years from that moment.

 Constant publishing in the first 4 months of the website;

-Every visitor viewed on average 24 posts in 2012, although between November 2011-February 2012 I only published 1 post.
+Every visitor viewed, on average, 24 posts in 2012, although between November 2011-February 2012, I only published 1 post.

 So what went wrong?

 Maintenance: most of the external links about movies are short-lived.
-Videos get deleted, external reviews change address, sensitive documentation vanishes from the internet, so keeping up with everything that was already published was a chore I didn’t know I signed up for.
+Videos get deleted, external reviews change address, and sensitive documentation vanishes from the internet, so keeping up with everything that was already published was a chore I didn’t know I signed up for.

-I wasn’t making any money out of it, in opposition to what started to happen indirectly with Discerne
+I wasn’t making any money out of it, in opposition to what started to happen indirectly with Discerne.

 I started one (Debug Your Mind)